Integrated Rate Laws and Half-Life

 Overview

-Integrated rate laws: Relate concentration to time directly
+Integrated rate laws relate concentration to time directly, allowing us to:

-- Derived from differential rate laws using calculus
+These equations are derived from differential rate laws using calculus.

 Zero Order Reactions